From the People

 The legal, administrative and political arrangements between the Government of Pakistan and the people of Balochistan were established via democratic referendum.

-While we’ve gone far astray from Mr. Jinnah’s ideals - the time has come that we will build up Balochistan in consonance with the customs and traditions of its inhabitants and march forward with resolute steps towards it’s economic and social progress via consultation and discussions.
+Any form of repression via military force is no better than the pre-independence era, and it is our national will to follow Mr. Jinnah’s model which maximizes Baloch freedom in consonance with the customs and traditions of the Baloch people and march forward with resolute steps towards it’s economic and social progress via consultation and discussions.

 Read This Next